wendellpiez/XMLLunchbox/README.md

 Open a terminal, navigate to your _XMLLunchbox_ (project) directory, and run `./lunch.sh`.
 This launches BaseX inside the container.
 The steps below all depend on your already having launched the XMLLunchbox BaseX server in this way.
 When you are finished, you can shut down the container by typing _Ctrl-c_ in this terminal window.

-NB: you may need `sudo` permissions or the equivalent to run Docker.
+Note you may need `sudo` permissions or the equivalent to run Docker.

 #### Test your running BaseX instance